explorigin/cascade/README.md

 Cascade can be configured with a few environment variables:

 - `cascade_backend` - Sets the Python path for the selected backend.
-Each backend has it's own set of environment variables for further configuration.
+Each backend has its own set of environment variables for further configuration.
-- `cascade_initialize` - Boolean - Should the tables be created
+- `cascade_initialize` - Boolean - Should the backend be initialized (what this means is specific to the backend)

 ### Backends

 #### DynamoDB

-Set `cascade_backend` to `app.backends.dynamodb.Backend`
+Set `cascade_backend` to `app.backends.dynamodb.Backend`.
+See `docker-compose.dynamo.yaml` as an example setup.

 ##### Environment Variables